-If you are interested in reserving your foie gras for this season
+If you wish to reserve your foie gras for this season or next,

 Important disclaimer: Our non force-feeding goose foie gras is obtained naturally when geese prepare their migration, which occurs only once in a year.
 It is a natural process depending on many different factors including weather conditions and cannot be forced.
 Therefore, we cannot commit to any effective delivery or delivery date.